705

 -

-The existing home was constructed in 1938 using a slab foundation on expansive soil.
-The concrete walls are not reinforced with rebar and lack the structural integrity to support additional load.
+The existing home uses a slab foundation on expansive soil.
+The concrete walls lack the structural integrity to support additional load.

-To increase the size of our home, we will need to build out, not up, using a separate foundation and exterior walls.
+To increase the size of our home, we would need to build out, not up, using a separate foundation and exterior walls.

 Phase 1